 It takes only a few minutes to cross this piece of mangroves, taken every day by the inhabitants of Sawai Itepo.
 Some of them work at the resort.

 The cove is really beautiful.

-Admittedly, there is the inevitable pile of garbage and plastic waste where pigs and dogs forage, on the edge of the beach, and also some not so beautiful huts, built on marshy ground ...
-But the soft light The golden end of the day gives a peaceful atmosphere, really serene, to the place.
+Of course, there is the inevitable heap of garbage and plastic waste where pigs and dogs forage, at the edge of the beach, and also a few shacks not very shiny, built on a marshy ground...
+But the soft golden light of the end of the day gives a peaceful atmosphere, really serene, to the place.